Expat Exchange

 Are healthcare and health insurance expensive in Galway?

 "Medical insurance is extremely complicated and needs to be renegotiated every year.
 Tax relief is available.
 Many things are not covered.
 People with chronic on going conditions would have difficulties.
 Whether your insurance is accepted depends on the individual policy and there is usually an excess to pay.
 Medical care in Ireland is probably the most expensive in Europe.
 Specialists charge 150-250 euros for 10 minute appointments.
-Hospital beds start at 1000 per day in crowded dirty wards," remarked one expat in Galway.
+Hospital beds start at 1000 per day in crowded dirty wards," said an expat in Galway.

 Is the cost of living in Galway high?